-Currently, Òmnium is one of the main non-profit entities in Spain and one of the most relevant cultural entities in Europe.
-In Catalonia, Òmnium is undoubtedly a pillar of the promotion of Catalan language and culture, education, social cohesion, and a key defender of civil and human rights, with an increasing involvement at both European and worldwide level.
+Currently, it is one of the main non-governmental organisations in Spain and a relevant cultural association in Europe, with more than 186,000 members and 60 years of history.
+It has been, and continues to be, a pillar for the promotion of Catalan language and culture, as well as a key defender of civil and human rights.
+One of Òmnium’s goals is to find broad consensus to favour social cohesion, with an increasing involvement at both the European and worldwide levels.

 Òmnium Cultural has 50 branch offices and some 100 people on its staff. Òmnium has been always ruled by a voluntary-based Board of Directors, with 24 members, and it is currently supported by more than 10.000 volunteers.

 Since its inception, Òmnium Cultural is committed and devoted to the spread of Culture at all levels.
 For this reason, we carry out cultural projects in order to boost social transformations and support social cohesion through education.
 Its many initiatives to promote the Catalan language as well as the literature, its recognized literary awards, performing arts, fine arts, architecture, cuisine, sports and specially popular culture are proof of this.

 We cannot take our civil rights for granted and have to work every single day to protect them.
 In the last few years, we have seen a worrying rise in the number of human rights violations in western and democratic societies.
 It is particularly alarming that many of these violations have taken place in Europe, so far a continent seen as a beacon of democracy.
 In our changing world, we need to stay vigilant and denounce each and every attack to our fundamental rights.

 This field has taken a special importance in Òmnium since a politically biased Spanish Supreme Court condemned the Catalan leaders for organizing a self-determination referendum in 1 October 2017.
 Among those condemned we can find Jordi Cuixart, the president of Òmnium.